 Cooper River Park Vision Plan

 Below are the suggestions from the public meeting hosted by Freeholder Jeffrey Nash at the Cooper River Boathouse.
 The meeting took place on April 11 and was well attended.
-If you missed the meeting and have a suggestion about improving Cooper River Park please email us at: firstname.lastname@example.org or comment on our Facebook page.
+If you missed the meeting and have a suggestion about improving Cooper River Park please email us at: firstname.lastname@example.org.
 If you would like to pick up the phone and talk to someone about the plan you can call (856) 225-5466.

 Cooper River Park Vision Plan Comments